Nick-Ohman/Nick-Ohman/README.md

 - 🔭 I’m currently working on ...
 Story Squad, This is a team project that is my final steps to endorsment from Lambda School!

-- 🌱 I currecntly have experience in ...
+- 🌱 I currently have experience in ...
 React | NodeJS | Python

 - 💬 Ask me about ...
 Anything!